Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Until the start of your next turn

 </div>

 The land begins to spark as lightning shoots down from the sky.
 Choose a tile within range, which begins to visibly spark.
-At the start of your next turn, make an Agility attack against all creatures in a one tile radius centered on this tile as a bolt of lightning shoots from the sky.
+At the start of your next turn, make a special attack against Agility against all creatures in a one tile radius centered on this tile as a bolt of lightning shoots from the sky.
 If you hit, deal 1d12 + Presence electric damage.
 If you miss, creatures suffer the attacks effects at half efficacy instead.

 ### Wrath of Lightning - Miracle